lentzi90/kubernetes-training-material/tasks/01-rbac/README.md

    # deployments.apps   []                  []               [create patch update delete]
    # ...
    ```
-4. Create a Role and RoleBinding that allow the `default` ServiceAccount in the `red` namespace to use the `privileged` PodSecurityPolicy.
+4. Create a Role and RoleBinding that allow the `default` ServiceAccount in the `red` namespace to use the `permissive` PodSecurityPolicy.
 5. Check that your Role and RoleBinding are working with `kubectl auth can-i`.
    Note that you can impersonate ServiceAccounts using this syntax: `kubectl -n namespace auth can-i verb resource --as system:serviceaccount:namespace:name`.